 But how do they know?
 Usually, through years of combined experience recruiters and hiring teams have a pretty good idea about what makes a successful hire.
 Previous decisions have led them to understand which hires were a success and which were not.

 Therefore, it makes it easier for them to detect the ideal candidate, by scouting for desirable quality traits, requirements and personalities to fit into a potential new role.
 Whilst this is a fair argument it still does not tackle a prevalent issue of unconscious bias in recruitment.

 Often as humans, we’re told to rely on our gut and for many people, they will base the root of their decisions on this.
-However, within recruitment, a gut-feeling can compromise on diversity and influence choices that are not of best interest for the employer.
+However, within recruitment, a gut feeling can compromise on diversity and influence choices that are not in the best interest of the employer.
 Due to the fact that these decisions are incredibly difficult to justify valid reasoning, that’s free from bias.

 2. Allowing social media to dictate perceptions

 Social media is used more than ever to scope out potential candidates.
 A method carried out by some – to get to know the applicant on a different level rather than their professional presented self (i.e. how they come across on their CV or interview).

 There are pros and cons to this method.
 Positively, social media can be used as an additional screening method.
 Where a recruiter can validate a candidate’s application and gain a greater understanding of their career history and education.
 For example, LinkedIn is a great technique in doing this.